JJYRJJ/PyTeacher/README.md

 # PyTeacher
 ## Introduction
 PyTeacher helps you to create a simple and interactive quiz for new Chinese Python learners.
 It leverages LLMs to generate code filling questions, check answers, and discuss any problem.
-It can also enrich the quiz by analyzing the generated questions.
+It can also enrich the quiz by validating the generated questions.
 Hope it can play as a helpful teacher for children who are just starting to learn Python.
+Visit http://20.243.206.18:5000/ to see our demo.

 ![Screenshot.png](Screenshot.png)